THE COUNTRY DWELLERS

 2023-Current

-The Country Dwellers is an immersive video installation which traces the connections between Appalachian folk magic and the rise of Neo-Paganism.
+The Country Dwellers is an immersive video installation that traces the connections between Appalachian folk magic in the southeastern United States from the 1800s to the 1980s.
 The title of the work derives from the Latin root of the word pagan, paganus, meaning “rural person” or “country dweller,” a term that gestures toward the deep spiritual relationship these communities maintained with the land and how that connection shaped their sense of self and belonging.
-It traces the throughline from herbalist healer “granny women” in the rural South to the Witch as a reclaimed archetype of feminist empowerment.
-Conversations about Paganism proliferate in online spaces like TikTok, aka WitchTok and have been fueled by women.
-These contradictions and connections have inspired this film.
+The project originates from family stories and photographs documenting traditional folkways practiced by the artist’s ancestors, who settled in the Appalachian Mountains in the mid-nineteenth century.
+These fragments are expanded into reconstructed memories through the use of archival video and photographic material.
+Extensive archival research for the film was conducted throughout the Southeast, including research at the Foxfire Institute, Georgia Folklore Archives, Appalachian State University archives, and the Prelinger Film Archive, in addition to the artist’s family archive.